TiloPapke/FinanceOverViewTraining/README.md

 Main goal of this project is to train development using "rust".
 Side goal is to create a web application that allows to log income and expances

 reached mile stones:
--none-
+version 0.0.1:
+- [x] given out simple text via http request
+- [x] secure simple server configuration in an ini file

 open mile stones:
 hint: new miles stones might be added

-goal points for version 0.0.1:
-- [x] given out simple text via http request
-- [x] secure simple server configuration in an ini file

 goal points for version 0.0.2:
 - [ ] integrate simple log mechanismn